Ted Hope: San Francisco Film Society directorship

 On August 8, 2012, the San Francisco Film Society named Hope as executive director of SFFS effective September 1.
-Ted Hope began work at the San Francisco Film Society Mid September 2012.
+He began work in mid-September, 2012.
 Upon taking the position, Hope stated that it was an offer he could not refuse: “to save Indie Film and build it better than it has been before.”
-Moving away from project-specific producing, Hope has turned his focus on producing an infrastructure that will sustain and nurture diverse artists, discover and promote fresh talent, and advance the tools and practices that will benefit those that create and appreciate truly ambitious art and entertainment.
+Moving away from project-specific producing, Hope turned his focus on improving infrastructure.
 Hope announced he would resign as executive director at the end of 2013, citing the challenges of working with a staff of 26 and a board.
 He said he planned to remain in the San Francisco Bay Area and lead the Film Society's advisory board.
 In March 2014, Noah Cowen, former director of the Toronto International Film Festival, took over as executive director of the SFFS.

 Amazon Studios

-On January 8, 2014, Hope was named CEO of Fandor, a curated online service for independent and international films.
+On January 8, 2014, Hope was named CEO of Fandor, a subscription online service for independent and international films.
 He left Fandor at the beginning of 2015 to become the head of production for Amazon Original Movies, stating, "To help carry the torch into the feature film world for such an innovative company is a tremendous opportunity and responsibility.
 Amazon Original Movies will be synonymous with films that amaze, excite, and move our fans, wherever customers watch."
-After July 2018 he served as the Co-Head of Movies for the studio under Jennifer Salke.
+After July 2018 he served as the co-head of movies for the studio under Jennifer Salke.

 Amazon has released 38 films since 2016, notably winning three Academy Awards in the studio's first year as a distributor for titles Manchester by the Sea and The Salesman.

-In May 2020, Salke announced that Hope had stepped down from his role as Co-Head of Movies to go back to being an independent producer.
+In May 2020, Salke announced that Hope had stepped down from his role as co-head of movies to go back to being an independent producer.
 Hope made a first-look deal with Amazon that began on June 2, 2020.
+In 2021, he joined Arizona State University as professor in the Sidney Poitier New American Film School's Masters program.